-Hannah is admitted to practice law in California and is based in San Francisco (watch out, Silicon Valley).
+Hannah is admitted to practice law in California and is based in San Francisco.
 Before joining our firm, Hannah explored the intersection of civil rights and gender justice through internships in employment discrimination, family defense, and with the Civil Rights Bureau of the New York State Office of the Attorney General.
 Prior to law school, she worked for the Ford Foundation’s program on Gender, Racial, and Ethnic Justice.

 J.D., NYU School of Law

 A selection of Hannah’s recent accomplishments on behalf of our clients: